How To Familiarize Yourself With Lime

 - Open two Lime pieces at once; copy and paste between them.
 Start building up a single page Lime piece with useful stuff to copy to other pieces.

 - Enter all the notes for a score, then use the Notation Contexts option to create parts.
 Change a note in a part notation context, then look at the updated score.
-See how Only In Score and All Notation Contexts affect appearance of annotations in score and parts.
-Experiment with Duplicate Part Label.

 - Experiment with piano tablature.
 Enter a piano score in standard notation, then use the Parts and Voices option to convert it to piano tablature notation.